 Based on the types of material used in the timing belt, usually, it can last for about 60K-100K miles.
-But again it depends on how good you have maintained your car.
+But again it depends on how well you have maintained your car.
 Every car comes with its owner manual that says when you need to change your timing belt.
 But periodic inspection is always better.

 Timing belt or timing chain: Which is better?

-Since the timing belt is made of rubber, so it is about to get wear out after some years of usage.
+Since the timing belt is made of rubber, it is about to wear out after some years of usage.
 That is why nowadays many cars are coming with a timing chain.
 It is similar to a typical chain drive.
-The timing chain is more durable and you don’t need to change it very often like a timing belt.
+The timing chain is more durable, and you don’t need to change it very often like a timing belt.
 But cars with timing chain is costlier than a car with a timing belt.

 Advantages Of Timing Belt